blackchip-org/lfs-rpm/README.md

 ### `./lfs <stage> build`

-This command builds all packages, in order, found in `<stage>.pkg.txt` and then uses RPM to install.
+This command builds all packages, in order, found in *\<stage\>.pkg.txt* and then uses RPM to install.
 In the event that the build fails, this command can be reissued and it will skip packages that have already been installed.
-All RPMs during the LFS build are installed using the `--nodeps` flag.
-We are not concerned with declaring dependencies at this point and the book already details the correct order to follow.
+All RPMs during the LFS build are installed using the *--nodeps* flag.
+The LFS book already shows the correct dependency ordering and declaring these dependencies is an exercise for another day.

-Temporary packages are built with the `-bb` flag to only build RPMs while the packages in stage2 are built with `-ba` to create RPMs and SRPMs.
-These can be found in the `build/<stage>/{rpms,srpms}` directories which are bind mounted in the containers at `/home/lfs/rpmbuild/{RPMS,SRPMS}`.
+Temporary packages are built with the *-bb* flag to only build RPMs while the packages in stage2 are built with *-ba* to create RPMs and SRPMs.
+These can be found in the *build/\<stage\>/{rpms,srpms}* directories which are bind mounted in the containers at */home/lfs/rpmbuild/{RPMS,SRPMS}*.
+All packages are built with the *x86_64* arch even if they qualify as a *noarch* package.

-For example, to build the
-packages in the first stage, use:

-    ./lfs 1a build

 ### `./lfs <stage> export`

 Once the build completes, issue this command to export the build results for use in the next stage.
-A tarball will be created in the build directory under `build/<stage>/lfs-<stage>.tar.gz` and in the container context for the next stage.
-For example, to export the results for stage1a for use in stage1b,
+A tarball will be created in the build directory under *build/\<stage\>/lfs-\<stage\>.tar.gz* and in the container context for the next stage.
-use:

-    ./lfs 1a export

 ### `./lfs <stage> {start,stop}`

-Once the containers have been created, they can individually be started or stopped with this command.
+Once the containers have been created, they can individually be started or stopped with these commands.
 To get the list of containers that are currently running use:

     podman ps

 If you need to take a break during the build process, this command can be used to easily stop the containers and then to start them up at a later time.

 ### `./lfs <stage> {shell,root}`

-Login to the container as the unprivileged user `lfs` (using `shell`) or as the root user.
-In stage1a and stage1b you can `sudo` to root as the `lfs` user but in stage1c and stage2 that command is not available and you must use the `./lfs <stage> root` command.
-The repository root is bind mounted at `/home/lfs/lfs-rpm` and the sources directory at `/home/lfs/rpmbuild/SOURCES`.
+Login to the container as the unprivileged user lfs (using *shell*) or as the root user (using *root*).
+In stage1a and stage1b you can *sudo* to root as the lfs user but in stage1c and stage2 that command is not available and you must use the *./lfs \<stage\> root* command.
+The repository root is bind mounted at */home/lfs/lfs-rpm* and the sources directory at */home/lfs/rpmbuild/SOURCES*.

 ### `./lfs <stage> rpm [specfile...]`

 Build a single RPM in *stage* using the given *specfile*.
 More then one specfile can be provided if necessary.
 If this RPM has already been installed, it will be rebuilt and reinstalled by replacing the older package.
-This command is useful during development when iterating work on a specific package without needing to run `build`.
+This command is useful during development when iterating on a specific package without needing to run *build*.

-By default, `%check` scriptlets are skipped when building RPMs.
-Prefix this command with `with_check=1` to run any provided tests.
+By default, *%check* scriptlets are skipped when building RPMs.
+Prefix this command with 8with_check=1* to run any provided tests.
 This shouldn't be done with the general build command as quite a few packages work fine with a few test failures.

 ### `./lfs download [specfile...]`

 Source files are downloaded during the build process if they have not already been downloaded.
-This command can be used to download all source files when no specfile is supplied on the command line or for specific specfiles.
+This command is useful if you want to download all the packages upfront or if you need to download a specific package before building.
+If no specfiles are provided on the command line, all source packages will be downloaded.

 ### `./lfs env`

 A handful of environmental variables are injected into each container.
 This command shows you the current values of those variables.
-When debugging the `lfs` script, it can sometimes be useful to inject these variables into your current shell with `source ./env`.
-These variables can be overridden by placing changes in a `env.local` file.
+When debugging the *lfs* script, it can sometimes be useful to inject these variables into your current shell with *source ./env*.
+These variables can be overridden by placing changes in a *env.local* file.
 Variables of note:

 - `lfs_version`: Defines which version of LFS is being built.
 This is used in URLs for downloading LFS specific patches and in the dist variable for rpmbuild.
-- `lfs_host_image`: The base podman image used in the `FROM` clause that is used in the containers for stage1a and stage1b.
+- `lfs_host_image`: The base podman image used in the *FROM* clause that is used in the containers for stage1a and stage1b.
 - `lfs_nproc`: Number of parallel make processes to use when building.
 This is usually set to the number of processors on your machine.
 - `lfs_root_size`: Size to use for the root partition filesystem image.

 ### `./lfs dist-clean`

 This should clean up all artifacts created by the build.
-It deletes everything under the `build` directory, all exports under `containers` and removes any podman images or containers.
+It deletes everything under the *build* directory, all exports under *containers* and removes any podman images or containers.

 ## RPM Notes

-In stage1a and stage1b, the `rpm` and `rpmbuild` commands provided by the Fedora image are used.
-Some macros are installed under `/usr/lib/rpm/macros.d/macros.lfs` to assist with the build:
+In stage1a and stage1b, the *rpm* and *rpmbuild* commands provided by the Fedora image are used.
+Some macros are installed under */usr/lib/rpm/macros.d/macros.lfs* to assist with the build:

-- `%dist`: Fedora uses a dists tag such as `fc38` and Red Hat Enterprise Linux uses dist tags such as `el8`.
-We will use `lfs12`.
+- `%dist`: Fedora uses a dists tag such as *fc38* and Red Hat Enterprise Linux uses dist tags such as *el8*.
+This build uses *lfs12*.
-- `%_build_id_links`: By default, Fedora wants to generate files in `/usr/lib/.build-id` for debugging purposes.
-This isn't necessary for an LFS build at this point and just adds clutter to the build.
-This setting is set to `none` to disable this feature.
+- `%_build_id_links`: By default, Fedora wants to generate files in */usr/lib/.build-id* for debugging purposes.
+This isn't necessary for an LFS build and just adds clutter to the build.
+This setting is set to *none* to disable this feature.
 - `%debug_package`: Fedora also wants to generate debuginfo packages which we don't need.
-Set to `%{nil}` to disable.
+Set to *%{nil}* to disable.
 - `%make`: We use this macro in all the spec files when using the make command.
-This adds the `-j` flag which controls the number of parallel processes to use.
+This adds the *-j* flag which controls the number of parallel processes to use.
-- `%lfs_build_begin`: Used at the top of each `%build` scriptlet.
+- `%lfs_build_begin`: Used at the top of each *%build* scriptlet.
 For stage1a and stage1b, this adds the LFS tools directory to the front of the path to ensure those tools are used when available.
 For other stages, this is currently empty.
-- `%lfs_build_end`: Used at the bottom of each `%build` scriptlet.
+- `%lfs_build_end`: Used at the bottom of each *%build* scriptlet.
 Empty for now but reserved for future use.
-- `%lfs_install_begin`: Used at the top of each `%install` scriptlet.
+- `%lfs_install_begin`: Used at the top of each *%install* scriptlet.
 Also adds the tools directory like in the build scriptlet.
 - `%lfs_install_end`: All packages built in stage1 are temporary so there is no need to keep the documentation around and these are removed.
 For stage2, we want to keep the documentation so those commands are not necessary.
-But, when info pages are generated, the `/usr/share/info/dir` file usually gets updated.
+But, when info pages are generated, the */usr/share/info/dir* file usually gets updated.
 We cannot do this at build or install time because multiple RPMs cannot "own" the same file.
-This marco deletes this file and the `%update_info_dir` macro should instead be used in the `%post` scriptlet.
+This marco deletes this file and the *%update_info_dir* macro should instead be used in the *%post* scriptlet.

-When using Fedora in stage1a and stage1b, there are two other macros provided in `/usr/lib/rpm/redhat/macros` that are changed.
+When using Fedora in stage1a and stage1b, there are two other macros provided in */usr/lib/rpm/redhat/macros* that are changed.
 Sed scripts in the Containerfile make these modifications:

 - `%source_date_epoch_from_changelog`: The specfiles are not using changelogs and by setting this to zero, it removes a warning about not having a changelog.
-- `%_auto_set_build_flags`: This sets a whole list of additional CFLAGS that Fedora wants you to use when building packages but this causes a build failure somewhere.
-This is disable to prevent this from happening.
+- `%_auto_set_build_flags`: This sets a whole list of additional *CFLAGS* that Fedora wants you to use when building packages but this causes a build failure somewhere.
+This is disabled to prevent this from happening.

-Another macro file, `/usr/lib/rpm/macros.d/macros.lfs-stage` is added with stage specific information.
-It has a `%with_<stage> 1` macro used to identify if a specific stage is being used and `%with_stage1` to identify when in stage1.
+Another macro file, */usr/lib/rpm/macros.d/macros.lfs-stage* is added with stage specific information.
+It has a *%with_\<stage\> 1* macro used to identify if a specific stage is being used and *%with_stage1* to identify when in stage1.
 Quite a few packages need to be built twice, once as a temporary tool and once as the final package.
-The same specfile is used but differences in the builds are separated with conditionals using the `%with_stage1` macro.
-Some packages are built three or four times and use the additional `with` macros as necessary.
+The same specfile is used but differences in the builds are separated with conditionals using the *%with_stage1* macro.
+Some packages are built three or four times and use the additional *with* macros as necessary.

 The RPM database is used during the build to track which packages have been built and installed for that stage, not for packages which already exist on the system.
-When the container for stage1a is created, the contents of the existing RPM database is deleted.
+When the container for stage1a is created, the contents of the existing RPM database are deleted.
 Subsequent stages do not keep the database between exports.

 ### `./lfs 1c bootstrap`

-At `stage1c` the host Fedora system is left behind and from that point forward the build relies only on the tools built up to that point.
-To continue, the `rpm` and `rpmbuild` commands have to also be available.
-In `stage1b`, additional packages are built for this purpose:
+At stage1c the host Fedora system is left behind and from that point forward the build relies only on the tools built up to that point.
+To continue, the *rpm* and *rpmbuild* commands have to also be available.
+In stage1b, additional packages are built for this purpose:

 - lua